projectatomic/ansible-osbs/README.md

 * ssh server running, preferably configured so that you can log in using ssh key.

+#### Downloading the external roles

+Most of the playbook is hosted in [separate git repositories](https://github.com/projectatomic?query=ansible-role) in the form of [roles](http://docs.ansible.com/ansible/playbooks_roles.html).
+In order to download the roles before using the playbook for the first time, you need to run the included shell script:

+    ./update-roles.sh

+You also have to run this script whenever you feel the roles may have been updated.
+If you intend to hack on this playbook it might be more convenient to clone the roles to your machine and then symlink the repositories into the `roles` directory of this repository.

 ### Usage

 You should be able to use the playbook to deploy OSBS suitable for development